 People you share your subscription benefits with get their own OneDrive storage.
 Don't worry: They can't access files or folders on your personal OneDrive storage, though you can share files with them if you want.
 To learn how, see Share OneDrive files and folders

 Want to install Office 365 Home for yourself on another device?
 You don't need to share your Office 365 Home subscription with yourself to install it on another device.
-Just sign in to your My Office Account page on the device you want to install on, and choose Install.
+Just sign in to your Microsoft account, Installs page on the device you want to install on, and choose Install.

-Sign in to your My Office Account page.
-Be sure to use the same Microsoft account that you used to set up your subscription.
+Sign in to your Office 365 Home account page.
+Be sure to use the same Microsoft account that you used to set up your Office 365 Home subscription.

-Notes: If you don't see the Share Office 365 section, you may not be the owner of the Office 365 Home subscription.
+If you don't see a Sharing tab, or you don't see Share Office in your Sharing tab, you may not be the owner of the Office 365 Home subscription.
 If you're using an Office 365 Home subscription that someone else shared with you, or if you have another type of Office 365 subscription, you can't share your subscription with other people.

-You also may not have an Office 365 Home subscription.
-Check the product name above the Install section on your My Office Account page.
+You may also not have an Office 365 Home subscription.
+Check the product name above the tabs.
 Office 365 Personal and Office 365 University don't include subscription sharing.

 Before you share with someone: Think about how many devices you want them to install on and discuss it with them.
-As the owner of the Office 365 Home subscription, you can deactivate any install from your My Office Account page if you find you're running out, but it's a good idea to set expectations up front.
+As the owner of the Office 365 Home subscription, you can deactivate any install from your Microsoft account, Sharing page if you find you're running out, but it's a good idea to set expectations up front.
 Learn more about this and what to do if someone doesn't receive an invitation in the How to manage who you've shared with, invitations, and installs section.

 Before someone installs Office: Make sure that their computer meets the system requirements.
 For example, the latest version of Office can't be installed on Chromebooks, or computers Windows running Windows Vista or Windows XP.